Want to study marine technology at Newcastle, but not studying maths and science A levels (or equivalent)? If so, our Foundation Year is just for you.

-It will provide you with the knowledge you need to progress to one of our three-year Marine Technology degrees:
+This course gives you the knowledge you need to progress to one of our three-year Marine Technology degrees:

-All of our engineering degrees are professionally accredited by the relevant professional engineering institution and both the BEng and MEng provide a pathway to becoming a Chartered Engineer.
+Both provide a pathway to becoming a Chartered Engineer (CEng).
 This is one of the most recognised international engineering qualifications.

 Our Master of Engineering (MEng) degrees are a direct route to becoming chartered.
 You don’t need to study any more qualifications after your degree to achieve chartered status.